 The H.K. dollar is pegged to the U.S. dollar within a narrow range and the Pataca is in turn pegged to the H.K. dollar, and the exchange rates between these currencies have remained relatively stable over the past several years.
 However, we cannot assure you that the current peg or linkages between the U.S. dollar, H.K. dollar and Pataca will not be broken or modified and subjected to fluctuation as such exchange rates may be affected by, among other things, changes in political and economic conditions.
 Based on the balances of indebtedness denominated in currencies other than U.S. dollar as of December 31, 2015, an assumed 1% change in the exchange rates between currencies other than U.S. dollar against the U.S. dollar would cause a foreign transaction gain or loss of approximately US\$13.0 million for the year ended December 31, 2015.
 Major currencies in which our cash and bank balances (including restricted cash) were held as of December 31, 2015 included U.S. dollars, H.K. dollars and Patacas.
-Based on the each ange in the exchange rates between currencies other than U.S. dollar would cause a maximum foreign transaction gain or loss of approximately US\$2.9 million for the year ended December 31, 2015.
+Based on the cash and bank balances as of December 31, 2015, an assumed 1% change in the exchange rates between currencies other than U.S. dollars against the U.S. dollar would cause a maximum foreign transaction gain or loss of approximately US\$2.9 million for the year ended December 31, 2015.